Myndex/SAPC-APCA/README.md

             * 20/80 to 20/200 (Low Vision)
         * The standard observers for contrast sensitivity (CSF) are
             * Pelli Robson 2 (normal, 1% threshold)
-            * Pelli Robson 1.5 (impiared, 3% threshold)
+            * Pelli Robson 1.5 (impaired, 3% threshold)
             * Pelli Robson 1 (Low Vision, 10% threshold)
         * The standard observers for Color Vision Deficiency are
             * A Protanope (no red cones)
             * A Deuteranope (no green cones)
             * Both Protan and Deutan are addressed at the same time.
             * The standard observers for contrast sensitivity are (under revision / TBD)
-        * It is important to remember that VA and CSF are the theshold levels between legible and not legible, but do not specify the idea readability conditions.
+        * It is important to remember that VA and CSF are the threshold levels between legible and not legible, but do not specify the idea readability conditions.

 ### SAPC Standard Observer Monitor (preliminary)